 Continues the study of avionics maintenance practices with emphasis on flight director and autopilot systems.
-Topics include: flight director systems, autopilot systems, and avionics line maintenance test equipment.
+Topics include: flight director systems, autopilot

 AVMT 1000 - Aviation Mathematics (2)

 Aviation Mathematics provides students with the knowledge necessary to use and apply mathematical procedures and processes that are applicable to aviation maintenance functions.
 Topics include: perform algebraic operations; extract roots and raise numbers to a given power; determine area and volume of geometrical shapes; and solve ratio, proportion, and percentage problems.